delta-squad-inc/PWManager/README.md

 # Instructions for running it on Linux
 Simply download the Password manager for linux version which is a binary file essentially.
+What you need to do is download the linux release and then install redis in the following manner and change the redis.conf file.
+If you don't feel like building the app yourself, then you can download the sourcode.zip as well which will contain the platforms_linux directory.
+You can then paste in in the same location (or move it) where the binary file is located, and then rename the directory to **platforms**.
+Run it like ./pwmanager and you are good to go!

 # How it looks